-When an Outbreak has occurred, the regulations mandate COVID-19 testing for all individuals in that exposed workplace, as well as an investigation to determine the possible cause of the Outbreak.
-Risk Management has been working with County Counsel and Human Resource Services in reviewing the new regulations and developing a County-wide plan on responding to Outbreaks as defined above.
+When an Outbreak of twenty or more COVID-19 cases has occurred, the regulations mandate COVID-19 available testing for all individuals that were in the exposed workplace, as well as an investigation to determine the possible cause of the Outbreak.

+Risk Management has worked with County Counsel and Human Resource Services and developed a County-wide plan on responding to Outbreaks as defined above.
 The current general procedures are as follows:

-- Risk Management is analyzing the COVID-19 positive cases in County departments on a daily basis to determine if either of the definitions of Outbreak is met. - If an Outbreak has determined to have occurred in an exposed workplace, Risk Management will contact the Department Head and Designated Safety Representative(s) of that workplace and notify them of the Outbreak. - Risk Management/Department Safety Representative(s) will assist in the coordination of COVID-19 testing with Health Care Agency/Employee Health Services for the individuals in that exposed workplace per Cal/OSHA guidelines. - Risk Management and the Department Safety Representative(s) of the exposed workplace will coordinate with department staff in conducting the mandatory investigation, and implement any correction actions in accordance with Cal/OSHA guidelines.

-13. I have been notified that a COVID-19 outbreak occurred at my worksite.
+- Risk Management is analyzing the COVID-19 positive cases in County departments on a daily basis to determine if either of the definitions of Outbreak is met. - If an Outbreak has determined to have occurred in an exposed workplace, Risk Management will contact the Department Head and Designated Safety Representative(s) of that workplace and notify them of the Outbreak. - Risk Management/Department Safety Representative(s) will assist in the coordination of COVID-19 testing with Health Care Agency/Employee Health Services for the individuals in that exposed workplace per Cal/OSHA guidelines. - Risk Management and the Department Safety Representative(s) of the exposed workplace will coordinate with department staff in conducting the mandatory investigation, and implement any corrective actions in accordance with Cal/OSHA guidelines. - 10.
+I have been notified that a COVID-19 outbreak occurred at my worksite.
 I have been offered to receive no cost COVID-19 testing and need to drive to the testing location during my normal working hours.
 Will I receive mileage to drive to/from the testing site and my worksite?